-Arbor keeps EDI data up to date by downloading basedata from each awarding organisation whenever it is released then uploading it to our database - this includes BTEC Unit basedata for series such as January or June (available via the Pearson website).
+Arbor instead keeps EDI data up to date by downloading basedata from each awarding organisation whenever it is released then uploading it to our database - this includes BTEC Unit basedata for series such as January or June (available via the Pearson website).
 This basedata is imported overnight on the day it is released - so should appear for use in Arbor the day afterwards.

 Basedata is needed for Arbor to be able to create Series data for qualifications (Awards and Learning Units within the Exams area).
 Without a series, you can't enter a candidate into an Award or Unit for an EDI qualification.
 Examples of Series are 6G21 (June 2021) or 7B22 (July 2022).

 We use the JCQ format for basedata.